rexemtoxa/project-lvl2-s353/README.md

 [![Build Status](https://travis-ci.com/rexemtoxa/project-lvl2-s353.svg?branch=master)](https://travis-ci.com/rexemtoxa/project-lvl2-s353)
 [![Maintainability](https://api.codeclimate.com/v1/badges/5dc770f1a9a86035a9ca/maintainability)](https://codeclimate.com/github/rexemtoxa/project-lvl2-s353/maintainability)

-This is study project to learn different method programming and testing framework JEST. gendiff - is a CLI utility just like diff on the LINUX.
+This is study project to learn testing framework JEST and different method of programming. gendiff - is a CLI utility just like diff on the LINUX.
 It has 3 different format output 'signs', 'plain', 'JSON'.

 ### Install